Pittsburgh Concert Programs

 - A collection of scrapbooks and bound volumes in the Music Department, known as “Pittsburgh Concert Programs.”
-Click for a guide to the provenance (i.e., the origin or source, or how they came together) of these scrapbooks and bound volumes: Pittsburgh Concert Programs Provenance Guide.
+Click to see the index: Pittsburgh Concert Programs – Scrapbooks.

 - From various archival collections known as “Pittsburgh Music Archives.”
-Click to see the index to this collection.
-View music archive index.
+Click to see the index: View music archive index.

-- In the reference stacks of Carnegie Library – Main.
-Click to see the index to this collection.
-View index to programs in the stacks.
+- Bound volumes in the reference stacks of Carnegie Library – Main.
+Click to see the index: View index to programs in the stacks.

 - The Pittsburgh Music Information File contains a large collection of newspaper clippings, magazine articles, and other ephemera.
 There are some concert programs in this collection under the names of specific organizations, such as “Pittsburgh Chamber Music Society” or “Organ Players Club of Pittsburgh.”